zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 Fast moving atoms may be "lost" or "missing" when their velocity becomes so large that they can cross a sub-domain within one timestep.
-This often happens when atoms are too close, but atoms may also "move" too fast from sub-domain to sub-domain if the box changes rapidly, e.g. when setting a large an initial box with :doc:`shrink-wrap boundary conditions <boundary>` that collapses on the first step (in this case the solution is often using 'm' instead of 's' as boundary condition).
+This often happens when atoms are too close, but atoms may also "move" too fast from sub-domain to sub-domain if the box changes rapidly.
+E.g. when setting a large an initial box with :doc:`shrink-wrap boundary conditions <boundary>` that collapses on the first step (in this case the solution is often using 'm' instead of 's' as a boundary condition).

 To reduce the impact of "close contacts", one can remove those atoms or molecules with something like :doc:`delete_atoms overlap 0.1 all all